-A 31-day walk from Millau on the Tarn to St-Mathurin-sur-Loire.
+A 31-day walk of 670 km, from Millau on the Tarn to St-Mathurin-sur-Loire.

 This year we took a generally north-westerly route, quite at odds with our normal direction, which tends to be towards the south or south-west.